 Before implementing document automation for nonprofits, there are several factors to consider to ensure that the implementation is successful and meets the needs of the organization.
 Here are some factors to consider:

-1. Document processes: It’s important to evaluate your current document processes to identify which processes would benefit from automation.
+- Document processes: It’s important to evaluate your current document processes to identify which processes would benefit from automation.
 This involves assessing the volume and complexity of the documents being generated and identifying any areas where manual processes are causing inefficiencies or errors.
+This is one of the most important steps because it’ll help you produce quick wins and prove the ROI and benefits of document automation.

-By carefully considering these factors before implementing document automation for nonprofits, organizations can ensure that the implementation is successful, meets their needs, and delivers significant benefits.
+By carefully considering these factors before implementing document automation for nonprofits, you can ensure that the implementation is successful, meets their needs, and delivers significant benefits.

 Choosing a Document Automation Software for nonprofits